 Students and employees should report criminal offenses for the purpose of making a timely warning to a member of the Standard College team.
-The Standard College team, consisting of Standard College's CEO, Operation Manager, the deputy executive director, and the Compliance/Registrar Office, will be responsible for determining if a timely notice is required.
+The Standard College team, consisting of Standard College's CEO, Operation Manager, the Deputy Executive Director-Administration, and the Compliance/Registrar Office, will be responsible for determining if a timely notice is required.
 Here is a list of the Standard College Team, along with their contact information, responsible for issuing Timely Warnings: